We provide the following services

 - Mental Health Support

 - Mobility and Home Health Equipment – at Berwick Pharmacy we can assist with our extensive range of high quality and affordable rehabilitation aids and mobility equipment.
 We will help you regain your independence and assist your recovery.
-We hire wheelchairs (a booking is required) but generally it is cheaper to buy items such as crutches, walkers, bedpans etc, due to the high cost of cleaning and the need to buy buy new components anyway (e.g. underarm pads).
+We hire wheelchairs (a booking is required) but generally it is cheaper to buy items such as crutches, walkers, bedpans etc, due to the high cost of cleaning and the need to purchase new components (e.g. underarm pads).
 If you require a specialised item, generally we can obtain this for you within 24 hours.
 We carry a full range of crutches for those weekend sporting injuries.

 - Needle and Syringe